I'm a toss-the-kids-out-the-door kind of parent.

 So lately I've been looking for ways to entice her to spend more time outside.
 Since she really enjoys crafts and also likes to be surprised, we decided to create an Outdoor Activity Jar.

 To create these beauties, all you'll need is a handful of decent size rocks and some permanent markers or paint markers.
-We chose paint markers for their bright colors.
+We chose these Sharpie Paint Markers (affiliate link included so you can learn more about them) for their bright colors and ease of use -- they really show up beautifully on the dark gray and brown shades of the rocks.

 First, make a list of all the fun things that the kids can do when their outdoors.
 This will vary for each family but I thought I would share a number of the ideas we have on our list: